w3cping/privacy-mode/private-browsing.md

-Browser vendors implement different protections, target different threat models, and generally forward different aims in their implementations of a "private browsing" mode.
-This document does not aim to prescribe any particular behavior that browser vendors should follow when in a "private browsing" mode.
+Browser vendors implement different protections, target different threat models, and generally forward different aims in their implementations of a "Heightened Privacy" mode.
+This document does not aim to prescribe any particular behavior that browser vendors should follow when in a "Heightened Privacy" mode.
 This document only aims to recognize and stand in for an expressed desire for more privacy by the user, beyond whats provided by typical browsing.
 Standards authors can then use this signal to suggest or instruct different behaviors browser functionality, when users have